Defending Assault & Battery Charges

 “Second-degree assault” in Maryland occurs when one person intentionally makes contact with another person against that person’s will.
 Most assaults are intended to be harmful, such as when one person hits or kicks another, but an unwanted touching doesn’t actually have to cause physical injury in order to be considered an assault.

 First-degree assault is a felony in Maryland.
 The maximum penalty for a first-degree assault conviction includes up to 25 years in prison.
 Fines, restitution, probation, community service, and other penalties may also be imposed on a person convicted of first-degree assault.
 A first-degree assault conviction also stays on a person’s criminal record, making it more difficult to secure a job, go back to school, or do many other activities.

 Second-degree assault in Maryland comes with a maximum penalty of up to 10 years in prison, $2,500 in fines, or both except in the case of a second-degree assault on a law enforcement officer in the performance of his or her duties.
 Second degree assault on a law enforcement offer and/or parole or probation agent is a felony that is punishable by a $5,000 fine and/or 10 years in prison.
 A person convicted of second-degree assault may also face probation; community service requirements; fees and costs; and other penalties; as well as the burdens imposed by a criminal record.

 Don’t Overlook Your Rights

-If you’ve been charged with assault in Montgomery County, you should seek the help of an experienced Maryland assault defense attorney as soon as possible.
+If you’ve been charged with assault in Maryland, you should seek the help of an experienced assault defense attorney as soon as possible.
 At Alpert Schreyer Poe, our dedicated criminal defense attorneys fight to protect the legal rights of every client we represent and to build a strong defense that pursues the best possible outcome.